Edited by Paul Juliano, MD

-Surgery to fix an ankle fracture is indicated for patients who suffer a displaced unstable ankle fracture involving either the bone on the inside of the ankle (the medial malleolus), the bone on the outside of the ankle (the lateral malleolus which is also known as the fibula), or both.
+Ankle fracture surgery is indicated for patients who suffer a displaced unstable ankle fracture involving either the bone on the inside of the ankle (the medial malleolus), the bone on the outside of the ankle (the lateral malleolus which is also known as the fibula), or both.
+The procedure is often described as an ankle fracture open reduction internal fixation (ORIF).

 The ankle is not a joint that tolerates any displacement as this will lead to uneven loading of the ankle joint, and the subsequent development of ankle arthritis (loss of joint cartilage) in a short period of time.
-If an ankle fracture has lead to a displaced or unstable ankle joint, (Figure 1) then surgery is indicated for most patients surgery (some high risk patients may not be surgical candidates).
+If an ankle fracture has lead to a displaced or unstable ankle joint, (Figure 1) then surgery is indicated for most patients (some high risk patients may not be surgical candidates).
+If the fracture causes the lower bone of the ankle joint (talus) to be displaced by 1 millimeter or more the joint surface of the ankle will be “mismatched” and ankle arthritis will tend to develop over time.

 One injury that may occur in conjunction with an ankle fracture is a disruption of the syndesmosis.
 A syndesmostic injury is a disruption of the strong fibrous ligaments that hold the fibula and tibia together, near the ankle joint.
 If the syndesmosis is disrupted, then the ankle joint will be unstable and surgery is usually indicated.